Another quiet week with very little activity on the EU markets, but filled with anticipation.

 Higher WPC’s remain stable at prices around the € 7500/t.
 WPC35 short in supply.
-Prices firmer on the back of SMP increases.
-Lactose remains a problem with factories holding substantial stocks.
-Current pricing below € 900/t.
-Permeate in demand and availability thin on the ground.
-Prices are at about 70% SWP parity.
-SWP now traded at around the € 1010/t mark.
+Prices weaker though, because of weaker SMP prices.
+Lactose slightly better with more buying interest at levels around the € 1050/t mark.
+Permeate in demand and availability improving.
+Prices are at >75% SWP parity.
+SWP now traded at around the € 950/t mark.

-FCMP stable to firmer.
-Prices between € 3770-3850,-/ton depending on origination and/ or final export destination.
-As a result of current buying interest from Russia and Algeria prices may go up.
+FCMP stable to slightly weaker.
+Prices between € 3575-3750,-/ton depending on origination and/ or final export destination.

 This report is updated every wednesday.
 Should you want to receive the report directly by email, please use the contact form on the 'contact us' page.
 Back issues available upon request.